Metric Analysis

 check <- sar_outs[names(sar_outs) %in% lost]

-# Not defined because of singularities
+# Not defined because of singularities.
+Single time points.

 sar_raw_outputs <- sar_df %>%